SandraAlonso/Machine-Learning/README.md

 # Machine-Learning
-Supervised and unsupervised learning assignment from the Machine Learning Subject of the Computational Biology Masters Degree (UPM).
+Supervised and unsupervised learning assignments from the Machine Learning Subject of the Computational Biology Masters Degree (UPM).

 ## Supervised Learning Assignment: